startappdev/angular-styleguide/a1/README.md

   - Avoid using the shortcut syntax of declaring dependencies without using a minification-safe approach.

     *Why?*: The parameters to the component (e.g. controller, factory, etc) will be converted to mangled variables.
-For example, `common` and `dataservice` may become `a` or `b` and not be found by Angular.
+For example, `common` and `dataService` may become `a` or `b` and not be found by Angular.

     ```javascript
     /* avoid - not minification-safe*/